Firming up flabby arms

 There are plenty of things you can do to help reduce unwanted flabbiness and be on your way to stronger, well-toned arms.
 First and foremost, a sound, well balanced eating plan is a great first step toward trimming body fat.
 If you are uncertain about what to eat, consider meeting with a registered dietitian to find out about proper nutrition and develop your own food plan.

 Once you have planned your eating routine, the next step is to coordinate your exercise.
 It is generally recommended to have some activity in your life most days of the week.
 Aim for at least thirty minutes of moderate intensity exercise at least three times a week.
 If you are not at this level yet, start slowly and work up to it gradually.
-Examples of moderate intensity cardiovascular exercise include walking at a brisk pace, rollerblading, jogging, cycling, etc. You should break a sweat and be able to reasonably hold a conversation.
+Examples of moderate intensity cardiovascular exercise include walking at a brisk pace, rollerblading, jogging, cycling, etc. You can gauge whether or not your activity level is at moderate intensity if you've broken a sweat and are able to reasonably hold a conversation.

 Both weight training and cardiovascular activity are recommended to improve your fitness level.
 Positive results are best seen when both are included in training.
 Remember, though, that strength training will help you tone, but it won't rid your body of excess fat in a specific area, for example, on your arms.
 For strengthening and toning your arms, there are many exercises you can do.
 If you don't have access to a gym, you may do the following exercises just about anywhere: